sunshine274/MS4-handlettering-art-full-stack-website/README.md

 - testimonies from customers can be added to homepage, and only the latest three testimonies will be shown

 ## Features to be developed
-- a contact page for cusomers/site visitors to contact the business
+- a Contact page for cusomers/site visitors to contact the business
+- an About page should be added to provide business information to increase credibility
+- a Freebies page can be added for visitors to download some free universal designs e.g. Christmas card etc.

 ## Schema Design
  The schema includes these main sections/models: